Sensory inclusive events at the Overland Park Convention Center

 Sensory Calming Tools

-Bubble Walls
+• Bubble Walls

 Two bubble walls act as an engaging and relaxing visual for guests to enjoy.
 White noise is created when air pumps through the bubble panel.
 Not only can guests enjoy the soothing sounds of flowing water, but it also helps to drown out other noises.

 One of the highlights of the room is the custom tactile art piece created by an artist with autism.
-This piece is made to be touched, with a beautiful surface that changes in textures and color.
+This piece is made to be touched, with a beautiful surface that changes in texture and color.

 Visual light panels from Nanoleaf are interactive and give the room an inviting atmosphere of soothing colors and color variation.

-Activity panels are used to productively distract and occupy attention, giving the mind a fun mental break therefore making it easier to pay attention after the interaction.
+Four activity panels are displayed for another soothing activity.
+The panels encourage guests to use the different available movements and engage with the art pieces.
+Activity panels are used to productively distract and occupy attention, giving the mind a fun mental break and therefore making it easier to pay attention after the interaction.

 Guests can take time to relax in bean bag chairs from Yogibo as they enjoy the room.

-Signage
+Signage at OPCC

-Quiet Area
+• Quiet Area

 This sign marks locations that are generally quiet/non-busy areas.
 The quiet area rooms are located outside of Ballroom A/A1 and Ballroom C.

-Headphone Zone
+• Headphone Zone

 Headphone Zone signs mark loud, popular areas within the building.
 These are high-traffic spaces where louder noise is most common.

-Sensory Bags Available Here
+• Sensory Bags Available Here

-Sensory Inclusive Location
+• Sensory Inclusive Location

 Perhaps our most important signage is for Sensory Inclusive Location.
 This sign lets all guests know that this building has tools and resources in place to foster sensory inclusion and create a more comfortable experience for all.